James Cook, Esq.

 James D. Emerson, Esq.

-Mr. Emerson has been an avid civil trial lawyer for the past 35 years.
+Mr. Emerson has been a civil trial lawyer for the past 35 years.
 A member of the American Board of Trial Advocates (ABOTA), The International Society of Barristers, and the Federation of Defense and Corporate Counsel, all by-invitation-only organizations.
 Praised and viewed with high regard by his local legal community, Mr. Emerson has made a reputation for being a skilled trial attorney as well an individual who knows when to take alternative routes to resolution, ensuring the most effective outcome for his clients.

 Thomas J. Espinoza, Esq.